pydjinni/pydjinni-vscode-extension/README.md

 * 💾 Automatically generate code on save
 * 🔗 Code lenses that link to generated code
 * ⚙️ Configuration file validation
+* 🤖 IntelliSense for type and language target completion